Condeti/XACML.NET/README.md

 # xacml.net
-This project implements the OASIS XACML REST API
+This project implements the OASIS XACML REST API for Microsoft .NET (C#)